TraeCoker/flutter-quiz-app/README.md

-#Quiz App
+# Quiz App

-A programming quiz application for android and ios built for the Firebase/Flutter course at Fireship.io
+A programming quiz application for android and ios built from completing the Firebase/Flutter course at Fireship.io